HarshitDawar55/Openstack-Terraform/README.md

 * A glimpse of the power of this tool is by running only command, it can create or destroy all the Infrastructure irrespective of how big the Infrastructure is.

+# Running Terraform code!

+* First of all Terraform should be installed in the system.

+* TO run the code, save the file with extension ".tf".

+*